 Total Business Benefit Gain Potential

-Again, the following schedule reflects an assumed business benefit which opinionatedly is deemed to be reasonably conservative
+Again, the following schedule reflects an assumed business benefit which opinionatedly is considered to be reasonably conservative

 Schedule 8.1 reflects the total business benefit that could be gained should an appropriate investment be made towards equipping a changed picking and / or checking process

-Schedule 8.1 does not include the potential of staff compliment optimisation potential as a business benefit potential.
-During the further analysis process this may become better understood and could be included into the business benefit schedules.
+Schedule 8.1 does not include the potential of staff compliment optimisation as a business benefit.
+During the further analysis process this may become better understood and could be included into the benefit schedules.

 Furthermore, the assumptions are based on known events as reported by customers – no assumption has been made of customers NOT reporting events where goods of value was shipped incorrectly.
 To better understand this aspect of business benefit, it may be good to analyse cycle counts to draw some conclusion of such potential losses.